George Floyd protests: Police brutality protests in the United States

 Cases of police misconduct and fatal use of force by law enforcement officers in the U.S., particularly against African Americans, have long led the civil rights movement and other activists to protest against a lack of police accountability in incidents they see as involving excessive force.
 Many protests during the civil rights movement were in response to the perception of police brutality, including the 1965 Watts riots which resulted in the deaths of 34 people, mostly African Americans.
 The largest post-civil rights movement protest in the 20th century was the 1992 Los Angeles riots, which were in response to the acquittal of police officers responsible for excessive force against Rodney King, an African American man.

+The Black Lives Matter movement was originally started in 2013, after Trayvon Martin's killer was found not guilty in court.
 In 2014, the shooting of Michael Brown by police in Ferguson, Missouri, resulted in local protests and unrest while the killing of Eric Garner in New York City resulted in numerous national protests.
-After Eric Garner and George Floyd repeatedly said "I can't breathe" during their arrests, the phrase became a protest slogan against police brutality.
-In 2015 the death of Freddie Gray in Baltimore police custody resulted in riots in the city and nationwide protests as part of the Black Lives Matter movement.
+In 2015, the death of Freddie Gray in Baltimore police custody resulted in riots in the city and nationwide protests as part of the Black Lives Matter movement.
 Several nationally publicized incidents occurred in Minnesota, including the 2015 shooting of Jamar Clark in Minneapolis; the 2016 shooting of Philando Castile in Falcon Heights; and the 2017 shooting of Justine Damond.
 In 2016, Tony Timpa was killed by Dallas police officers in the same way as George Floyd.
 In August 2019, Elijah McClain died after Aurora police ordered paramedics to administer ketamine under dubious circumstances.
 In March 2020, the fatal shooting of Breonna Taylor by police executing a search warrant at her Kentucky apartment was also widely publicized.
+After Eric Garner and George Floyd repeatedly said "I can't breathe" during their arrests, the phrase became a protest slogan against police brutality.

+The murder of George Floyd sparked mass protests and calls for police reform in the face of ongoing police violence against African-Americans.
+Large companies such as Nike and Walmart aimed to express their support for the movement through branding themselves as antiracist.
+Despite some politicians expressing backlash for the Black Lives Matter protests, politicians such as Republican Senator Mitt Romney participated.
+The movement sought to express their understanding of police brutality as a result of anti-black sentiment, which is seen as structural in nature.